 1.3 Main features of the scheme

 1.3.1 Social HomeBuy can only be used to purchase self-contained property for rent.
 There are eligibility criteria for both properties (these are similar to those for Right to Buy/Right to Acquire) and tenants.

-1.3.2 Where a Registered Provider (ex RSL or local authority) has decided to offer Social HomeBuy, purchasers are allowed to buy their rented home outright at the outset or on shared ownership terms.
+1.3.2 Where a Registered Provider has decided to offer Social HomeBuy, purchasers are allowed to buy their rented home outright at the outset or on shared ownership terms.
 The cost of any share will be based on a percentage of the full market value.

 1.3.4 All Social HomeBuy leases must allow the purchaser to buy further shares and staircase to full ownership.